2019 Challenge areas

 Through a process of iteration with a PI (principal investigator) leading each challenge, we refine and narrow those challenge areas until we have identified one, or several, tightly articulated questions to resolve.

 FDL challenges must represent a clear and present scientific problem, for which there is available data, that could be significantly advanced by AI tools and techniques.
 It is these challenges that the research teams further narrow in the opening weeks of the FDL research sprint to refine their own particular concept approach.
 The broad challenge areas we start the year with move from provisional to confirmed as we understand how, and when, they meet these criteria.
-Our provisional challenge areas for 2019 are:
+Our confirmed challenge areas for 2019 are:

 How might we utilise AI and Earth observation data to support improved decision making to protect the planet?